tock/tock/doc/Getting_Started.md

    the options with `tockloader` support to load applications, as that is the configuration that most examples and tutorials assume.

+   **Note:** QEMU support in Tock is in the very early stages.
+Please be sure to check whether and how QEMU is supported for a board based on the table in the [`boards/` subdirectory](../boards/README.md).
+   The `make ci-job-qemu` target is the authority on QEMU support.

    * Info about testing Tock on QEMU
      * 01/08/2020 : Among the boards supported by Tock, [SiFive HiFive1 RISC-V Board](../boards/hifive1/#running-in-qemu) can be tested in QEMU.